dats214/js-plotter/README.md

 Use jquery UI to control plotly.js figures.
 The goal is to create a framework for easily deployable widgets (I've had a lot of trouble) with .

 # Check it out:
-Open sliders_demo/sliders.html
+Clone this repo and open sliders_demo/sliders.html
-The resizing with window is a little choppy, probably because the density plot is a graphics intensive.
+The resizing with window is a little choppy because the density plot is a graphics intensive.

 # Useful links:
 plotly.js cheat sheet: